Training set cleansing of backdoor poisoning by self-supervised representation learning: Introduction

 We observe that, with supervised training on the backdoor-attacked dataset, a DNN model learns stronger ``affinity'' between the backdoor pattern and the target class than that between normal features and the true class of origin.
 This strong affinity is enabled (despite the backdoor pattern typically being small in magnitude) by mislabeling the poisoned samples to the target class.
 However, self-supervised contrastive learning, does {\it not} make use of supervising class labels; thus, it provides a way for learning from the training set {\it without} learning the backdoor mapping.

 Based on this observation, a training set cleansing method is proposed.
-Using the training set $\mathcal{D}$, but without use of the supervising class labels, we first learn a feature representation using self-supervised contrastive loss.
+Using the training set $\mathcal{D}$, we first learn a feature representation using self-supervised contrastive loss.
 We hypothesize that, since the backdoor pattern is small in magnitude, self-supervised training will not emphasize the features of the backdoor pattern contained in the poisoned samples.
-Working in the learned feature embedding space, we then propose two detection methods (kNN-based and Energy based) to detect and filter out samples whose predicted class is not in agreement with the labeled class.
+Working in the learned feature embedding space, we then propose two methods (kNN-based and Energy based) to detect and filter out samples whose predicted class is not in agreement with the labeled class.
 We then relabel detected samples to their predicted class (for use in subsequent classifier training) if the prediction is made ``with high confidence''.
-An overview of our method is shown in Fig. \ref{fig:overview}.
-Unlike many existing backdoor defenses, Our method requires neither a small clean dataset available to the defender, nor a reverse-engineered backdoor pattern (if present), nor a fully trained DNN classifier on the (possibly poisoned) training dataset.
-Though we focus on image classification, our method is easily generalized to other domains.
-A complete version of our paper with Appendix is online available \footnote{\url{WEBSITE}}.
+An overview of our method is shown in Fig. \ref{fig:overview}. \hw{Unlike many existing backdoor defenses, Our method requires neither a small clean dataset available to the defender, nor a reverse-engineered backdoor pattern (if present), nor a fully trained DNN classifier on the (possibly poisoned) training dataset.
+Also, ours is the first work to address the problem of backdoor samples evading (``leaking through'') a rejection filter -- we propose a relabeling method to effectively neutralize this effect.} A complete version of our paper with Appendix is \href{https://arxiv.org/pdf/2210.10272.pdf}{online} available.